Physician Assistants (PAís) are persons who have

 licenses expire on March 31 of odd-numbered years.
 The renewal fee is a

-$150.00, which includes the renewal fee and the physician
+total of $150.00, which includes the renewal fee and the physician

 Requirements for Physician Assistant Licensure

-Proof of graduation from an approved program of
+- Proof of graduation from an approved program

-January.
+beginning in January.
 When your application is processed, you will

 receive a letter notifying you of what documentation is outstanding.
-When all documentation

 Physician Assistant temporary licensure is